On a generalization of affinoid varieties: The category of dagger affinoid algebras

-\begin{cor} Let $\phi: A \to B$ be an algebra homomorphism between dagger affinoid algebras then $\phi$ ``preserve the filtration''.
-So, if we think to dagger algebras as ind-objects of the category of seminormed algebras, this result says that to give an algebra morphism is tantamount to give a morphism of $A$ and $B$ as ind-objects. \begin{proof} \end{proof} \end{cor}
+\begin{cor} Let $\phi: A \to B$ be an algebra homomorphism between dagger affinoid algebras then $\phi$ ``is compatible with the filtrations''.
+So, if we consider dagger algebras as ind-objects of the category of seminormed algebras, to give an algebra morphism is equivalent to give a morphism of $A$ and $B$ as objects of $\bInd(\bSn(\bAlg_k))$. \end{cor} \begin{proof} This is simply a restatement of last proposition. \end{proof}

 We can restate the previous corollary in the following way.

 \begin{cor} The following diagram